autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/nodejs/authentication.md

 app.listen(PORT, function () { console.log(`Server listening on port ${PORT}...`); });
 ```

-Since we've attached the route to the `/api/auth` prefix, the router will now handle all requests
+Since we've attached the router to the `/api/auth` prefix, the router will now handle all requests
 coming to the endpoint `/api/auth/token`.

 ## Try it out